 To attach, highlight all of your text (make sure all letter parts are in the box) and then click the attach button I have highlighted on the bottom right of your screen.
 There’s a little paper clip above it.

 After it’s attached the whole thing should move and stay together when you click and drag.
+You can also click Combine and then Unite to get the same result.

 In the next section, I’m going to show you how to upload an SVG file into design space to make a stencil.
 If you don’t need that info you can skip ahead to “How to make a stencil”